jacoby/jacoby.github.io/_posts/2022-03-28-in-our-primes-weekly-challenge-158.markdown

 $ ./ch-2.pl
 7, 19, 37, 61, 127, 271, 331, 397, 547, 631, 919
 ```

-### Fix?

-For some reason, this file is not getting my Github Pages to update.

 #### If you have any questions or comments, I would be glad to hear it.
 Ask me on [Twitter](https://twitter.com/jacobydave) or [make an issue on my blog repo.](https://github.com/jacoby/jacoby.github.io)